Blog icon

 Biography

-Her research demonstrates that molecular simulations are coming of age in exploring the molecular structures and thermodynamic properties of minerals and fluids under extreme conditions.
-The major achievement in her academic career is the quantitative calculation of the thermodynamic properties of the metal complexation reactions that control metal mobility in hydrothermal systems.
+Her research demonstrates that molecular simulations are coming of age in exploring the molecular structures, thermodynamic properties and spectra information of minerals and fluids from ambient to extreme conditions.
+The major achievement in her academic career is the quantitative calculation of the thermodynamic properties of the metal complexation and acid dissociation that control metal mobility in hydrothermal systems.
 The thermodynamic properties calculated in her research have been incorporated into popular thermodynamic databases and are able to be applied to geochemical modelling by hundreds of users, to provide better understanding of the dissolution, transportation and precipitation of metals in ore-forming systems.
+Leveraging the recent advances in high performance computers and state-of-the-art in-situ synchrotron techniques, Dr Mei’s molecular modelling helps to build essential geochemical models of element cycles in lithosphere, hydrosphere, biosphere and atmosphere.

 Her current research focuses on using molecular simulation and geochemical modelling approaches to tackle two big challenges for a sustainable future -